etanzapinsky/mongoose/docs/WhitePaper.md

 future actions can depend on the local environment.
 This will help users focus on the relevant abstractions for their model.

-Our programming language uses Python-like syntax and control logic as points of familiarity for users experienced with another high level programming language.
-In addition, the language provides domain-specific primitives and functions for ease of use.
-These include keywords like environment, agent, rule and built-in functions like spawn, kill, simulate, map and reduce.
+Our programming language uses Java-like syntax with some Python-esque elements and control logic as points of familiarity for users experienced with another high level programming language.
+In addition, the language provides domain-specific primitives for ease of use.
+These include keywords like environment, agent, pif and the built-in function print.

 ### Temporal